 I don’t live in Calusa, or golf, how does this affect me?

 All County residents should be extremely concerned with how our covenant was released, the lack of public input, lack of community benefits, disregard for designated parks and rec land, and the impacts to our wildlife and environment.
 You do not need to live in Calusa to join our advocacy!
-If you are in any neighboring community, such as Kendall, West Kendall, Kendale Lakes, Sugarwood, Devon Aire, Sunset, Winston Park, Sabal Chase, Arvida, Killian Pines, The Hammocks, The Crossings & more, this DOES AFFECT YOU!
+If you are in any neighboring community, such as Kendall, West Kendall, Kendale Lakes, Sugarwood, Devon Aire, Sunset, Winston Park, Sabal Chase, Arvida, Killian Pines, The Hammocks, The Crossings & more, this DOES DIRECTLY AFFECT YOU!
 This affects communities across at least 5 different commission districts.
 We need to protect one of the last large green spaces left in West Kendall.
 We need to fight against years of increased traffic due to demolition & construction.
-We need to fight against thousands of additional vehicles on congested roadways fight and against the increased burden on our infrastructure that wasn’t meant to handle this kind of development.
+We need to fight against thousands of additional vehicles on congested roadways and against the increased burden on our infrastructure that wasn’t meant to handle this kind of development.
 We need to ensure the County uses every available protection measure for wildlife and their habitat.

 What about the Save Calusa Trust?
 Didn’t they fight this in court and win?